ashandoak/ashandoak.github.io/README.md

 * I think my pace was good, and I think the Alice and Bob thing worked.
 * I was actually nervous - not until I was standing at the podium, but I felt some nerves.
 This surprised me, as I spend a lot of time in classrooms in front of students (see my discussion of nervousness above), and this was a fairly safe space!
 I put it down to this being one of the few times in recent years that I have presented as a student in front of students - and I want everyone to like me! :)

 __General reflection:__ I've been thinking a bit about questions: There was lots of opportunity to ask questions during the pitch presentations, and they were all quite good, I think.
-At research talks, however, it's not atypical to have those meandering type of questions that are often thought of as posturinng.
-In, I think, Simon Peyton-Jones' talk he addressed the idea of the "agressive" question and how to handle it during a talk, but I'm thinking about this from the other perspective: How to *ask* a good question.
+At research talks, however, it's not atypical to have those meandering type of questions that are often thought of as posturing.
+In, I think, Simon Peyton-Jones' talk he addressed the idea of the "aggressive" question and how to handle it during a talk, but I'm thinking about this from the other perspective: How to *ask* a good question.

 The reason being that I think some of those rambling questions might less often be aggressive posturing, and perhaps more often a symptom of uncertainty.
 I think there is perhaps value in discussing the *right* way to ask a question.